Polistes humilis: Worker queen conflict

 Since queen females have few morphological differences from worker females, they must use behavioral means to prevent them from laying eggs.
 As each queen selfishly wants to have as many offspring as possible, it is likely that oophagy occurs in Polistes humilis.
 This practice limits the eggs that weaker females can produce and reduces the genetic variability of the nest.
 Dominance of females can also be established through behavioral displays.
 Dominant females display their dominance by horizontal vibrations of the gaster and by mounting and wrestling with other females.
 These behaviors help the queens maximize their offspring's ability to survive and increases the genetic relatedness within the nest.

 Interactions with other species

 Diet

 Polistes humilis are observed to subsist on food brought back to the nest by worker wasps.
 Once food is brought back to the nest, workers distribute the food to the queen and larvae.
-The species consumes primary water, pulp, carbohydrate and protein prey.
+The species consumes primarily water, pulp, carbohydrate and protein prey.
 In southern Australia, Polistes humilis appears to specialize in consuming lepidopteran larvae for protein as well as small spiders.
 Polistes humilis has to compete with other species for food, particularly the newly introduced, invasive species Vespula germanica.
 While Polistes humilis is very common now, competition for food could reduce its population in the future.